The Family Behind Pope’s Museum Resurgence

 Kristin Bailey

-Kristin Bailey, Assistant Director.
-Kristin recently moved to Cairo from Tallahassee.
+Kristin Bailey, Secretary.
 While she works as a geologist by day, she has been involved in Pope’s Museum from its rebirth.
 She believes in the mission and has been boots on the ground serving as technical and graphics designer as well as being involved in research and application.
-Currently, she serves as the BOD secretary.

 Barbara Darus